BBlue530/PatchHound/README.md

     GHCR_PAT: ${{ secrets.GHCR_PAT }}
    ```
 5. Start backend by installing dependencies using `pip install -r requirements.txt` and then starting the backend with `python Main.py`.
-   You can also start the application using this docker image `need to work on it`.

 6. Next time you push to the repository, the GitHub Actions workflow will automatically run the scan for you.